-In recent years we have had outbreaks of Fungal infections (resistant to most fungicides, except Ketaconazol), Conjunctivitis, Giardiasis and Creeping Eruption (ancylostomas): we strongly recommend you bring your own medication.
+In the past we have had outbreaks of fungal infections (resistant to most fungicides, except Ketaconazol), conjunctivitis, giardiasis and creeping eruption (ancylostomas): however, there have been no recent cases.
+Nonetheless, we recommend you bring your own medication.
 The station will charge you for the use of station-specific medical supplies (e.g. antibiotics).

 ◾ Altitude sickness pills (Cusco)

 ◾ Medications for foot fungus (ketoconazole, as there are several types of resistant fungi)

 ◾ Pills against malaria (which requires a prescription, although no cases reported)

 ◾ Optical antibiotics (esp. w / contacts), Terramycin

 ◾ Antibacterial otic (otitis externa)